- Accessing content

 You can access your personal collections from your profile page.

-Within your collections, you can click and drag resources in the order you wish.
+Within your collections, you can click and drag resources to reorder them.
 To create a note, hover your cursor over the resource image you wish to add a note to and click the + tab.
-You can create as many notes as you wish alongside resources.
+You can create as many notes as you wish alongside each resource.
 You can also add external links to your note.
 Don’t forget to save your note by clicking ‘Save note’ on each note pad.

-Your collections are private, but by clicking the padlock icon on the top bar, you can create a shareable link to share with others.
+Your collections are private, but by clicking the padlock icon on the top bar, you can create a shareable link – just copy the 'public' URL and share it.
 If you receive a shareable collections link, click the copy icon.
-This collection will then be part of your private collection.
+This collection will then become part of your private collection.
 You can now make changes or add extra notes.

 The Science Learning Hub team has created some collections for you to use – you will find them within the related content boxes on some of our resources.
 See our Periodic table collection as an example.